PFAS: A Special Report

 We need to start by continuing our detailed testing of groundwater, fish, and soil.
 We must ensure that PFAS are only discharged into the environment for public safety emergencies like fires.
 However, for testing or training we must make sure that the PFAS chemicals are not put directly into the environment.
 We were assured that for training that these chemicals and are contained and disposed of.

 Again, I am not a scientist and this post here will be updated as it is reviewed by the public, municipal experts, and the scientific community.
-Also, it is a Friday night and keeping with tradition, I had an after work cocktail and a beer with my Friday Fish Fry after a long week so take that into account if I need to make any updates or corrections.
+Please let me know if I should make any updates or corrections.